AWS Security Hub vs Prisma Cloud by Palo Alto Networks comparison

 AWS Security Hub vs. Prisma Cloud by Palo Alto Networks

 AWS Security Hub is ranked 13th in Cloud Security Posture Management (CSPM) with 17 reviews while Prisma Cloud by Palo Alto Networks is ranked 1st in Cloud Security Posture Management (CSPM) with 82 reviews.
 AWS Security Hub is rated 7.6, while Prisma Cloud by Palo Alto Networks is rated 8.4.
 The top reviewer of AWS Security Hub writes "A centralized dashboard that enables efficient monitoring and management of possible security issues".
 On the other hand, the top reviewer of Prisma Cloud by Palo Alto Networks writes "The dashboard is very user-friendly and can be used to generate custom RQL based on user requirements".
-AWS Security Hub is most compared with Microsoft Sentinel, Microsoft Defender for Cloud, Google Chronicle Suite, Oracle Security Monitoring and Analytics Cloud Service and Splunk Enterprise Security, whereas Prisma Cloud by Palo Alto Networks is most compared with Microsoft Defender for Cloud, Aqua Cloud Security Platform, CrowdStrike Falcon Cloud Security, AWS GuardDuty and Snyk.
+AWS Security Hub is most compared with Microsoft Sentinel, Wiz, Microsoft Defender for Cloud, Google Chronicle Suite and Oracle Security Monitoring and Analytics Cloud Service, whereas Prisma Cloud by Palo Alto Networks is most compared with Wiz, Microsoft Defender for Cloud, Aqua Cloud Security Platform, CrowdStrike Falcon Cloud Security and AWS GuardDuty.
 See our AWS Security Hub vs. Prisma Cloud by Palo Alto Networks report.

 See our list of best Cloud Security Posture Management (CSPM) vendors.